Mortgage Guidelines 101 For Borrowers & Loan Officers

-- Many consumers go through credit repair and the most common of doing credit repair is by disputing derogatory credit items.
+- The most common of doing credit repair is by disputing derogatory credit items

-- Whenever you do a credit dispute with the credit bureaus, the credit bureaus will not that the disputed item is in dispute
+- Whenever you do a credit dispute with the credit bureaus, the credit bureaus will note that the disputed item is in dispute

-- Another issue is that when a borrower retracts a credit dispute, the borrower’s credit scores normally drops.
+Another issue is that when a borrower retracts a credit dispute, the borrower’s credit scores normally drops.

-- Loan officers should not issue a pre-approval letter if the borrower has credit disputes until the credit disputes are retracted.
+- Loan officers should not issue a pre-approval letter if the borrower has credit disputes until the credit disputes are retracted

-Mortgage Guidelines 101 On Gaps In Employment
+Mortgage Guidelines 101 In Gaps In Employment

 Mortgage 101 For New Loan Officers with Gaps In Employment:

-- As long as you have an overall two year employment history, you are fine.
+- As long as you have an overall two-year employment history, you are fine

-- but cannot close on your home loan unless you have provided the mortgage underwriter at least 30 days of paycheck stubs.
+- but cannot close on your home loan unless you have provided the mortgage underwriter at least 30 days of paycheck stubs on a new job

 Mortgage Guidelines 101 On Income Qualification